threefoldtech/info_grid/src/documentation/system_administrators/terraform/resources/terraform_caprover.md

   Note that you can use CapRover without a domain too.
 But you won't be able to setup HTTPS or add `Self hosted Docker Registry`.
 - TerraForm installed to provision, adjust and tear down infrastructure using the tf configuration files provided here.
 - Yggdrasil installed and enabled for End-to-end encrypted IPv6 networking.
-- account created on [Polkadot](https://polkadot.js.org/apps/?rpc=wss://tfchain.dev.threefold.io/ws#/accounts) and got an twin id, and saved you mnemonics.
+- account created on [Polkadot](https://polkadot.js.org/apps/?rpc=wss://tfchain.dev.threefold.io/ws#/accounts) and got an twin id, and saved you mnemonic.
 - TFTs in your account balance (in development, Transferer some test TFTs from ALICE account).

 ## How to Run CapRover on ThreeFold Grid 3